Far, Far Away

 Philip Jeong, Cello | 2025-2026 YA Concerto Competition Runner Up

-Fifteen-year-old cellist Philip Jeong has emerged as one of the most promising young talents of his generation, recognized for his depth of expression, poised stage presence, and heartfelt dedication to sharing the beauty of music.
-He began his cello studies at the age of nine and made his solo debut only three years later at Carnegie Hall’s Weill Recital Hall, a milestone that marked the beginning of his blossoming career as both a performer and musical storyteller.
+Sixteen-year-old cellist Philip Jeong is recognized as one of the most compelling young artists of his generation, admired for his expressive sound, mature musical voice, and poised stage presence.
+Philip began his cello studies at the age of nine, and just three years later made his solo debut at Carnegie Hall’s Weill Recital Hall, an achievement that launched his rapidly expanding musical career.

-Since then, Philip has captivated audiences as a soloist with several orchestras, including the Lowell Philharmonic Orchestra, the Alpharetta Symphony Orchestra, and the Gwinnett County Youth Symphony Orchestra, having won each orchestra’s concerto competition.
-His musical voice has also been featured in performances at Morgan Concert Hall at Kennesaw State University as winner of the MTNA Senior String Competition and MTNA Junior String Competition, and at Carlos Museum Ackerman Hall at Emory University, where he appeared as an invited Atlanta Young Artist for the Emory Chamber Music Society of Atlanta Family Concert.
+Since then, Philip has performed as soloist with the Lowell Philharmonic Orchestra, Alpharetta Symphony Orchestra, and Gwinnett County Youth Symphony Orchestra, earning each opportunity through concerto competition wins.
+His artistry has also brought him to Morgan Concert Hall at Kennesaw State University as winner of both the MTNA Senior String Competition and MTNA Junior String Competition.
+He was additionally featured as an invited Atlanta Young Artist in the Emory Chamber Music Society of Atlanta Family Concert, held at Carlos Museum Ackerman Hall at Emory University.